peteroupc/peteroupc.github.io/colorgen.md

 Given a CMYK-to-CIELAB characterization table, a CMYK color can be converted to and from a CIELAB color by multidimensional interpolation of the table's "patches".<sup>[(18)](#Note18)</sup>

 **Other ink mixtures.** Just as with CMYK, the interpretation of any recipe of inks as a color depends on the printing condition.
-However, printing systems that use mixtures that include inks other than cyan, magenta, yellow, and black (notably "extended gamut" systems of six or more inks, and systems that use custom "spot" color inks) are not yet of general interest to programmers.
+However, printing systems that use mixtures that include inks other than cyan, magenta, yellow, and black (notably "extended gamut" systems of five or more inks, and systems that use custom "spot" color inks) are not yet of general interest to programmers.

 **Rough conversions.** The following pseudocode shows _very rough_ and _approximate_ conversions between an RGB color (`color`) and a CMYK color (`cmyk`):